carmenbianca/report-liferay/report.md

    specialzed [sic] tools and exchanges data: SW360 has code to import project from specialiazed [sic] tools.

-3. Code repository: while SW360 uses couchdb to store and efficently manage large amount of software packages and other files and archives, it is not meant to serve as concurrent versioning control system such as a git server.”
+3. Code repository: while SW360 uses couchdb to store and efficiently [sic] manage large amount of software packages and other files and archives, it is not meant to serve as concurrent versioning control system such as a git server.”

 From these things, it is obvious to me that SW360 is not applicable to this internship, and will therefore not be researched further.